-You get 10 chapters of packed-to-the-hilt information that will take you from knowing practically nothing to to finding new levels of confidence in your coaching, even while you're still immersed in the material!
+You get 10 modules (plus a packed bonus module) of packed-to-the-hilt information that will take you from knowing practically nothing to finding new levels of confidence in your coaching, even while you're still immersed in the material!

-You'll have access to me and a like-minded, supportive community of coaches, practitioners, and other pros who are there to share, network, and support you as you navigate the course and your new coaching ventures.
+You'll have access to me, my team, and a like-minded, supportive community of coaches, practitioners, and other pros who are there to share, network, and support you as you navigate the course and your new coaching ventures.

 All You Have To Do Now Is Click “BUY NOW”

 And You’re One Step Closer To Being The Coach Thousands Of Women Need!